 As discussed in the Local Mitigation Handbook, after a natural hazard event, economic resiliency drives recovery.
-An understanding of the major employers and economic sectors in the County whose losses or inoperability would impact the community and its ability to receive from a disaster is essential.
+An understanding of the major employers and economic sectors in the county whose losses or inoperability would impact the community and its ability to receive from a disaster is essential.

-Sussex County's early industry and commerce was chiefly centered on agriculture, milling, and iron and zinc mining.
+Sussex County's early industry and commerce were chiefly centered on agriculture, milling, and iron and zinc mining.
 The local economy expanded due to the introduction of the railroads, which helped the development of factories following the Civil War and continuing to the 1960s.
-While manufacturing in the County has declined since 2000 and earlier, the County is still home to several manufacturers including Ames Rubber Corp, a manufacturer of molded components, protective coatings, and dispensed gaskets for high-tech applications and ThorLabs, a manufacturer of high-tech components for the laser and fiber optics industry.
+While manufacturing in the county has declined since 2000 and earlier, the county is still home to several manufacturers including Ames Rubber Corp, a manufacturer of molded components, protective coatings, and dispensed gaskets for high-tech applications and ThorLabs, a manufacturer of high-tech components for the laser and fiber optics industry.
 Today, the fastest growing sectors of the economy are tourism and recreation.
-The industries represented by the ten largest employers include recreation, healthcare, retail, education and government (Sussex County Strategic Growth Plan Update 2014).
+The industries represented by the 10 largest employers include recreation, healthcare, retail, education and government (Sussex County Strategic Growth Plan Update 2014); refer to Table 4-9.

-Table 4-8.
+Table 4-9.
 Top Ten Sussex County Employers